Free school meals, clothing and school trip grants

 If you receive a qualifying benefit and you have a child in primary or secondary school, you may be able to get free school meals, school clothing grants or school journey grants for your child.

 The Pupil Benefits Team will work out what support you can get.

 You should include all the children in your household on the application form even if they are currently below school age.

-Please note: We are currently processing a large number of applications for the new school year, and prioritising paying school clothing grants as soon as possible.
+You may experience delays during particularly busy periods, such as at the start of the new school year when we will be processing a large number of applications and prioritising paying school clothing grants.
 If you have already applied and are waiting, please do not apply again unless you are providing new information.
-This will help us process the backlogs as soon as possible
+This will help us process any backlogs as soon as possible.

 Free school meals

 To get free school meals, your child must attend a school within the Royal Borough of Greenwich.
 If your child attends a school in another borough you will need to apply to the relevant council or school directly.

 If your child goes to an academy school

 We can only provide free school meals for children who attend academies in the borough that we have a local agreement with.
 These are: